 “There are a lot of advocates who say children shouldn’t visit their incarcerated parents because it’s too traumatic.
 Other advocates say all children should visit,” Poehlmann-Tynan says.
 “As a scientist, I wondered, What does the research say?
 There was not a single study focusing on how children do while visiting an incarcerated parent.”

-This lack of research motivated Poehlmann-Tynan to conduct the first observational study of children visiting their parents in corrections facilities, and how she is experimenting with interventions intended to help children and their caregivers cope with stress.
+This lack of research motivated Poehlmann-Tynan to conduct the first observational study of children visiting their parents in corrections facilities, and experiment with interventions intended to help children and their caregivers cope with stress.

 Practices include short-term mind-body stress reduction interventions that could potentially help children decrease their stress as they walk into a corrections facility to visit their parent as well as when they leave their home environment for school and other activities.